tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ...and yes playing with fire, reducing the time between sprays too much and you just locked all accounts.

-Let's do the same, but for the purpose of this article to be done before 1 month, just with 5 passwords in the dictionnary and a bit bigger delays:
+Let's do the same, but for the purpose of this article to be finished one day, just with 5 passwords in the dictionnary and a bit bigger delay:

 ![image](https://user-images.githubusercontent.com/18376283/224554818-bcdacc33-2de3-4739-beab-ccf82cbe0db7.png)

 You will note we locked some accounts in the process, because normally spraying should be low-and-slow, but we found a valid password on an account with no MFA!
 We also found one valid password for a MFA-enabled account, this could still be interesting for phishing or MFA fatigue type of attacks.

-For the second method:
+**For the second method:**

 Same principle but using a different method:

 ![image](https://user-images.githubusercontent.com/18376283/224555553-da7ae22c-9c77-48bb-a393-8dd601902115.png)

 We got AADSTS81016 as a response to all attempts, because this tenant does not use Seamless SSO (see [SecureWorks article](https://www.secureworks.com/research/undetected-azure-active-directory-brute-force-attacks), and more details here on [Seamless SSO](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-sso)).

 #### Detection

-The two methods will trigger different logs: one is interractive, the other one relies on non-interractive sign-ins, with of course, in both cases, FireProx being used with fresh instances for each attempt, and hence new IPs from AWS public IP ranges.
+The two methods will trigger different logs: one is interractive, the other one relies on non-interractive sign-ins, with of course, in both cases, Fireprox being used with fresh instances for each attempt, and hence new IPs from AWS public IP ranges.

 **Method 1, interractive:**